 Some of today’s most innovative companies are harnessing the power of micro-learning by empowering employees to create learning content based on their skillsets, knowledge-bases and interests.
 With video and collaborative technologies in the palm of their hands (literally), employees can tap into resident gurus, or become one themselves, to create and share bursts of learning.
 For instance, a national fitness franchise (and PeopleFluent customer) encourages their gym employees to create and share “flash videos” across their network of club locations.

 Another customer example is an automotive manufacturer that uses video as an integral part of their service department and mechanic training.
 Hands-on videos show mechanics exactly how to perform certain service updates as well as part assemblies.
 Each automotive part is tagged with an ID referencing a time-code or chapter in a matching video.
 This allows the service professionals to quickly reference a video when needed to make a necessary service update.
 This video approach has also been instrumental in capturing the knowledge of their experts, some of who are retiring as part of the baby boomer population.

-Aragon Research recently published its Globe™ for Corporate Learning, 2017: Entitled The Race to Modern Learning, which focuses on providers delivering a “modern experience” rich in knowledge sharing, just in time learning, and compliance-related training.
+Aragon Research recently published its Globe™ for Corporate Learning, 2019: The Shift to Learning Journeys, which focuses on providers delivering a “modern experience” rich in knowledge sharing, just in time learning, and compliance-related training.

 PeopleFluent’s Mirror™ Suite, a highly-configurable workspace, is a true “next-generation learning platform.”